NiccoloSalvini/sbd_25_26/_book/17-pca.md

 <img src="17-pca_files/figure-html/plot-prcomp-1.png" width="100%" />

-The scale = 0 argument to biplot() ensures that the arrows are scaled to represent the loadings; other values for scale give slightly different biplots with different interpretations.
+The `scale = 0` argument ensures that the arrows are scaled to represent the loadings; other values give slightly different biplots with different interpretations.

-The principal components are only unique up to a sign change, so we can reproduce the above figure by making a small changes:
+**Note**: Principal components are only unique up to a sign change.
+We can reproduce the figure by changing signs:

 ```r